d2l-ai/d2l-en/chapter_natural-language-processing/glove.md

 ## Exercises

 * If a word appears in the context window of another word, how can we use the distance between them in the text sequence to redesign the method for computing the conditional probability $p_{ij}$?
-Hint: See section 4.2 from the paper GloVe[1].
+Hint: See section 4.2 from the paper GloVe :cite:`Pennington.Socher.Manning.2014`.
 * For any word, will its central target word bias term and context word bias term be equivalent to each other in GloVe?
 Why?

-## Reference

-[1] Pennington, J., Socher, R., & Manning, C. (2014).
-Glove: Global vectors for word representation.
-In Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP) (pp. 1532-1543).

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2389)